Decoretum/Programming-Development/README.md

 # Samples of successful projects/activities include (but not limited to):
       - Philippine Election System (Web application, University)
-      - Inventory Order System (Web application, Personal Project)
+      - Inventory Order Management System (Web application, Systems Project for a Client)
       - POS System (Standalone application, University)
       - Note-taking System including editing, deletion, modification, and addition of entries using MySQL (Standalone Application, Personal Project)
       - Data Structures and Algorithms written in python and Java (University and personal)